 Click on a picture to see it full screen.

 This might be a good trail to put stumps in the ground every ½ mile or so for seniors who need to sit down periodically.
 It would be good to see how these are used for a year or two before putting them in any other trail.
 The effort may not be worth it, if they are never used.
-Certainly if landscaping has to cut down dead trees the cut should be made 19″ off the ground.
+But if landscaping has to cut down dead trees the cut should be made 19″ off the ground.

 Since this trail is most famous and the most perfectly maintained (as far as I’m concerned) I think it should have more of a grand entrance.
-The reason there isn’t one at the Court House end is probably because it’s not clear where to put it.
+The reason there isn’t one at the court house end is probably because it’s not clear where to put it.
 My vote is where it crosses Valley View.
 There’s lots of traffic there and so it will be seen by thousands.
 (The reason for making the trail prominent is to advertise that Fullerton is proud of its trails and parks and that they should check it out some day.)

 Next to the iron bridge, on the corner of Santa Barbara and Domingo there is a trail that goes up to join the Juanita Cooke.
 It does not go down to the other trail, but it looks like it does from the bridge.
 The way you go down is 100 yards farther south.
 This is very confusing.
 A sign that says “Use other side of bridge to go down to the other trail” would be OK, but better than a sign is to make a trail that goes down there from Domingo.
+A hoe and rake and about about an hour’s work is all it would take.

 Would it be appropriate to put a sign at the opening to Horse Alley?
 Or should we keep it secret.
 I prefer it be a secret.

 There’s some rather large open spaces next to the trail north of the iron bridge.
-Is there a way that sort of “claim” that excess land for Parks by putting a picnic table there, or maybe a fenced off garden of no-need-to-water native plants.
+Is there a way that sort of “claims” that excess land for Parks by putting a picnic table there, or maybe a fenced off garden of no-need-to-water native plants.